Ottobah Cugoano: Abolitionist

 In 1784, Cugoano was employed as a servant by the artists Richard Cosway and his wife, Maria.
 Through the Cosways, he came to the attention of leading British political and cultural figures of the time, including the poet William Blake and the Prince of Wales.
-Together with Olaudah Equiano and other educated Africans living in Britain, Cugoano became active in the Sons of Africa, an abolitionist group whose members wrote frequently to the newspapers of the day, condemning the practice of slavery.
+Together with Olaudah Equiano and other educated Africans living in Britain, Cugoano became active in the Sons of Africa, an abolitionist group whose members wrote frequently to the newspapers of the day, condemning the practice of enslavement.

-In 1786 he played a key role in the case of Henry Demane, a kidnapped black man who was to be shipped back to the West Indies.
+In 1786, he played a key role in the case of Henry Demane, a kidnapped black man who was to be shipped back to the West Indies.
 Cugoano contacted Granville Sharp, a well-known abolitionist, who was able to have Demane removed from the ship before it sailed.

-In 1787, possibly with the help of his friend Olaudah Equiano, Cugoano published an attack on slavery entitled Thoughts and Sentiments on the Evil and Wicked Traffic of the Slavery and Commerce of the Human Species (1787).
-By now a devout Christian, he wrote work informed by that religion.
-He used arguments around Christianity and global economics and politics for this cause.
-His writing called for the abolition of slavery and immediate emancipation of all enslaved people.
+In 1787, possibly with the help of his friend Olaudah Equiano, Cugoano published an abolitionist work entitled Thoughts and Sentiments on the Evil and Wicked Traffic of the Slavery and Commerce of the Human Species (1787).
+By now a devout Christian, his work was informed by Cugoano's religious belief, and he used arguments around Christianity and global economics and politics for this cause.
+The work called for the abolition of slavery and immediate emancipation of all enslaved people.
 It argues that an enslaved person's duty is to escape from slavery, and that force should be used to prevent further enslavement.
-The narrative was sent to King George III, the Prince of Wales and to Edmund Burke, a leading politician.
-George III, along with much of the royal family, remained opposed to abolition of the slave trade.
+Cugoano devoted pages to his own first-hand experience, describing how he had been betrayed by African slave traders who had sold him and other children to European traders.
+He vividly recalled his exact worth, being equal to that of a gun, cloth and some lead.
+The work was immensely popular, being reprinted three times and translated into French.

-Four years later, in 1791, Cugoano published a shorter version of his book, addressed to the "Sons of Africa".
-In it, he expressed qualified support for the failed British efforts to establish a colony in Sierra Leone for London's "Poor Blacks" (mostly freed African-American slaves who had been relocated to London after the American Revolutionary War.
-Other early settlers were the Nova Scotian Settlers, that is Black Loyalists, also former American slaves, from Nova Scotia, who chose to move to Sierra Leone.)
+The work was sent to prominent British political figures such as George III, the Prince of Wales and Edmund Burke.
+A shorter version of the work was published in 1791, with subscribers including prominent artists such as Cosway, Joshua Reynolds, James Northcote and Joseph Nollekens, "indicating their support of Cugoano's mission".
+In the shortened work, addressed to the "Sons of Africa", Cugoano expressed qualified support for the efforts to establish a colony in Sierra Leone for London's "Poor Blacks" (mostly freed African-American slaves who had been relocated to London after the American Revolutionary War; other early settlers were the Nova Scotian Settlers, that is Black Loyalists, also former American slaves, from Nova Scotia, who chose to move to Sierra Leone).
 Cugoano called for the establishment of schools in Britain especially for African students.